bytedeco/procamcalib/README.txt

 ==Changes==
+===February 18, 2011===
+ * Upgraded to the latest version of JavaCV based on JavaCPP instead of JNA, featuring better performance

 ===November 4, 2010===
  * Renamed the package namespace to `com.googlecode.javacv.procamcalib`, which makes more sense now that JavaCV has been well anchored at Google Code for more than a year, piggybacking on the unique and easy-to-remember domain name, but this means you will need to manually edit any old XML `settings.pcc` files and rename the namespace of the classes inside
  * `CanvasFrame` now redraws its `Canvas` after the user resizes the `Frame`